Regulators to meet as brokers call time on Reddit-trader rollercoaster

-SINGAPORE (Reuters) -Hedge funds, small investors and their stockbrokers are bracing for tougher U.S. markets regulation, with officials expected to meet this week to assess the fallout from a social-media driven trading frenzy that has roiled stocks and silver prices.
+(Reuters) - Hedge funds, small investors and stockbrokers are bracing for tougher U.S. markets regulation, with officials expected to meet this week to assess the fallout from a social media-driven trading frenzy that has roiled stocks and silver prices.

 Mass buying by amateur traders over the past two weeks has driven wild price gyrations in companies that big U.S. fund managers had bet against, including videogame retailer GameStop and cinema operator AMC Entertainment.

-As their brokers have imposed buying curbs, small traders’ darling stocks have tumbled for two days running.
-Early trade in their Europe-listed shares on Wednesday will be the next guide as to whether they are in freefall just as regulators circle.
+But small traders’ darling stocks have tumbled as their brokers imposed buying curbs, with GameStop now down 80% from a peak a week ago and AMC off 60%.
+GameStop’s Frankfurt-listed shares sank another 28% in early deals, while AMC was down 9.6%.

-GameStop shares have fallen 80% from a peak a week ago, while AMC Entertainment stock has shed 60%.
-The stocks had gained as much as 2,300% and 800% respectively since mid-January, fuelled by posts on the popular Reddit forum WallStreetBets.
+Their U.S.-listed stocks had scaled as high as 2,300% and 800%, respectively, since mid-January, fuelled by posts on the popular Reddit forum WallStreetBets.

 Silver, which briefly surged on Monday as small traders bought up the metal, steadied about 10% below its recent peak.